 If you believe a judge has violated the Code of Judicial Conduct, you may file a complaint with the Board of Judicial Conduct.
 Before filing a complaint, please review the Frequently Asked Questions for more information about the complaint process and what the Board of Judicial Conduct may consider.

 To file a complaint, you must fill out a complaint form.
-The form must be typed or legibly hand-printed, dated and signed before a notary public.
+The form must be typed or legibly hand-printed, dated and signed.
 Once you have completed the form, mail it to the following address:

-By law, all complaints filed with the Board of Judicial Conduct are confidential and privileged during the preliminary investigation stage.
+By law, all matters that come before the Board of Judicial Conduct are confidential and privileged unless formal charges are filed against the judge.

 What Happens With Your Complaint

 The disciplinary counsel will review your complaint and send it to a three member investigative panel to determine whether or not to investigate it further.
-If the complaint does not include facts which show grounds for judicial misconduct, the investigative panel will dismiss the complaint and notify you and the judge of the dismissal.
+If the complaint does not include specific facts which establish judicial misconduct, the investigative panel will dismiss the complaint and notify you and the judge of the dismissal.